 As an example, if you are earning minimum wage and have one child to support using the 20% Texas Attorney General guideline child support, you would be paying approximately $202 in monthly child support.

 Child support in Texas is paid through a state agency in San Antonio.
-This way a neutral entity is keeping track of payments and can provide individuals, attorneys, and courts with detailed child support payment history and other information in a standard written format.
+This way a neutral entity is keeping track of payments and can provide the parents, attorneys, and courts with detailed child support payment history and other information in a standard written format.